Juerd/tootpick/README.md

 ### Browser support

-If the main feature works for 99.9% of all internet users, and 98% get the site with the intended aesthetics, that's good enough.
-Tootpick does not support ancient browsers, and may look ugly and have degraded feature availability on old browsers.
+If the main feature works for 99% of all internet users, and 98% get the site with the intended aesthetics, that's good enough.
+Tootpick does not support ancient browsers like IE, and may look ugly and have degraded feature availability on old browsers.
+(The percentages are completely made up and just for illustrating the point.)

 It should also be usable by people who use assistive technologies, but that comes for free by using normal HTML.

+### Fix PEBCAKs

+Real people make mistakes, and some common mistakes can be recognised and fixed by the script.
+A user may provide the wrong domain, a URL instead of the bare domain name, an account, or the account domain instead of the web domain, and Tootpick tries to recover from that and do the right thing.

 ## Similar projects